bluetoother/ble-shepherd/README.md

 * Events: [ready](#EVT_ready), [error](#EVT_error), [permitJoining](#EVT_permit) and [ind](#EVT_ind)

 ####2.
 Monitor and Control the Peripherals
 **peripheral** is a software endpoint, which represents a remote BLE device, in **ble-shepherd**.
-You can use `central.find()` to find a connected _pheripheral_ device with its address or connection handle.
+You can use `central.find()` to find a connected _peripheral_ device with its address or connection handle.
 Once you get the endpoint, you can invoke its read()/write() methods to operate the remote device.

 * [peripheral.connect()](#API_connect)
 * [peripheral.disconnect()](#API_disconnect)